raganwald/raganwald.github.com/_posts/2015-12-26-beyond-simple-mixins.md

 The solution subclass factories offer is emulating inheritance from more than one superclass.
 That, in turn, makes it possible to override methods from our superclass as well as the behaviour we want to mix in.
 Which is fine, but we don't actually want multiple inheritance!

-It's just that we're looking at an overriding/extending methods problem, but we're holding an inheritence-shapped hammer.
+It's just that we're looking at an overriding/extending methods problem, but we're holding an inheritance-shaped hammer.
 So it looks like a multiple-inheritance nail.
 But what if we address the problem of overriding and extending methods directly, rather than indirectly via multiple inheritance?

 ### simple overwriting with simple mixins